 Collective research centres are research centres established on a sectoral basis.
 They are created to promote and coordinate technical progress in their sector, particularly regarding SMEs.

 - collective research;

 - miscellaneous scientific and technical services provided individually to their members;

 Several structures have been put in place to promote communication and encourage partnerships between university research centres and businesses.
 The universities themselves have established so-called "interface cells".
 Interface cells aim to make knowledge, know-how, and the outcome of university research available to the company as soon as possible, and to stimulate the creation of innovating companies.
 More specifically, their intervention is translated into support at different levels during the creation of spin-offs (assessment of research, funding, intellectual property, etc.)

-If you have an innovative project for the environmental industry, eco-construction, IT, the healthcare sector or audiovisual sector, you can receive free support from one of the sector managers at impulse.brussels.
+If you have an innovative project in the audiovisual or digital industry, sustainable construction & renovation, healthcare sector, retail & hospitality, sustainable economy or tourism, you can receive free support from one of the sector managers at hub.brussels.
 Thanks to their knowledge of the economic and industrial fabric of Brussels, they can help you in a wide range of ways: positioning, strategy, preparation of the business plan, etc.

-Enterprise Europe Brussels offers services developed jointly by impulse.brussels and the Brussels Chamber of Commerce.
+Enterprise Europe Brussels offers services developed jointly by hub.brussels and the Brussels Chamber of Commerce.